Sunday office fire in Bentonville remains under investigation

 The building -- about two blocks east of South Walton Boulevard -- was constructed in 2008 and contained 10,954 square feet, according to Benton County property records.

-The Fire Department responded to the scene with two aerial trucks, two fire trucks, an ambulance, a hazmat team that did air monitoring and a rescue apparatus, Boydston said.
-There were 25 personnel on scene including four from the Centerton Fire Department, who provided mutual aide, Boydston said.
+The Fire Department responded to the scene with two aerial trucks, two fire trucks, an ambulance, a hazmat team doing air monitoring and a rescue apparatus, Boydston said.
+There were 25 personnel on scene including four from the Centerton Fire Department, who provided mutual aid, Boydston said.

-A GoFundMe page has been set of by Lance Boroughs, the brother of owner Dorothy Whitten, after she lost her business in the fire, according to a GoFundMe news release.
+A GoFundMe page has been created by Lance Boroughs, the brother of Dorothy Whitten, after she lost her business in the fire, according to a GoFundMe news release.

 She had her nail business within Quintessential Salon (Polished by Dottie), and she lost everything for her business in the fire, which is estimated to be around $10,000, Boroughs wrote on the page.